How to Review Your Health Plan Benefits & Coverage

 And remember: you’ll need to share a copy of your new plan’s ID card with your child’s providers!
 (You can download the card from your plan’s website.)
 It’s much more convenient to do this from the comfort of your computer than it will be when you are standing at the reception desk or — worse — after a claim has been submitted and rejected by what is now the “old plan.”

 Has the deductible increased?
 What about your share of cost?
-Compare the benefits and coverage you received last plan year with what is on tap for the new one.
-Ask yourself:
+Compare the benefits and coverage you received last plan year both in and out of network with what is on tap for the new year.
+Access the summary of benefits for the new year and ask yourself:

 Is pre-authorization required for such services as acupuncture and chiropractic care, and the big four for our kids: OT, PT, speech, and ABA?

 Has your share of cost seen an uptick?
-For example, is your 80% coverage now at 60%?
+For example, is your 20% liability now suddenly at 40%?

 Don’t overlook plan details that cover the dentist and trips to the pharmacy.
 Make sure you know what you’re opting into and out of for filling teeth and prescriptions.

-The EOB, or explanation of benefits, is the paperwork that comes in the mail for claims filed by you or by your child’s provider.
-Start thinking of the EOB as a roadmap to the financial story of every medical encounter you have AND the mechanism by which to pursue correct payments.
+The EOB, or explanation of benefits, is the claim document generated when bills for services are filed by you or by your child’s provider.
+Start thinking of the EOB as a roadmap to the financial story of every medical encounter you have AND the mechanism by which to confirm or pursue correct payments.

 Don’t trust the health plan to get it right.
 If you are reading your EOBs you can sometimes catch the plan red-handed.
 They do indeed make mistakes.